gabobars/CIGA-Interaction-Studio/CODE_SIGNING_POLICY.md

 ## Privacy policy

-This program will not transfer any information to other networked systems unless specifically requested by the user or the person installing or operating it.
+See [PRIVACY.md](PRIVACY.md) for the project's privacy policy.

-CIGA Interaction Studio may connect to external services when the user explicitly configures or enables those integrations, including StreamElements, VTube Studio, and CIGAIS services.
+The program may connect to external services when the user explicitly configures or enables integrations, including StreamElements, VTube Studio, and CIGAIS services.

 ## Signing scope